 Crawford, V. M., Schlager, M. S., Penuel, W. R., & Toyama, Y. (2008).
 Supporting the art of teaching in a data-rich, high-performance learning environment.
 In E. B. Mandinach & M. Honey (Eds.), Data-driven school improvement: Linking data and learning (pp. 109-129).
 New York: Teachers College Press.

-Darling-Hammond, L., Barron, B., Pearson, D., Schoenfeld, A.H., Stage, E.K., Zimmerman, T.D., Cervetti, G. N., Tilson, J. L. (in press).
-Powerful Learning: What we know about teaching for understanding.
-San Francisco: Jossey-Bass.
+Darling-Hammond, L., Barron, B., Pearson, D., Schoenfeld, A. H., Stage, E. K., Zimmerman, T. D., Cervetti, G. N., & Tilson, J. L. (2008).
+Powerful learning: What we know about teaching for understanding.
+San Francisco, CA: Jossey-Bass.
+ISBN:9780470276679 0470276673

 Doupe, A. J. & Kuhl, P. K. (2008).
 Birdsong and human speech: Common themes and mechanisms.
 In H. P. Zeigler, & P. Marler (Eds.), Neuroscience of Birdsong (pp. 5-31).
 Cambridge University Press: Cambridge, England.

-Ericsson, K. A., Perez, R., Eccles, D., Lang, L., Baker, E., & Bransford, J. D. (in press).
+Ericsson, K. A., Perez, R., Eccles, D., Lang, L., Baker, E., & Bransford, J. D. (2009).
 The measurement and development of professional performance: An introduction to the topic and a background to the design and origin of this book.
 In K. A. Ericsson (Ed.), The development of professional expertise: Toward measurement of expert performance and design of optimal learning environments.
 New York: Cambridge University Press.

-Esmonde, I., Blair, K. P., Goldman, S., Martin, L., Jimenez, O., & Pea, R. D., (2011, in press).
+Esmonde, I., Blair, K. P., Goldman, S., Martin, L., Jimenez, O., & Pea, R. D., (2011).
 Math I Am: What we learn from stories that people tell about math in their lives.
 In Stevens, R. (Ed.)
 Learning in out of school time.

 PDF download - PDF download